 Heading on along the road, you find the first of Burnham’s church’s - All Saints - where the road from Fakenham meets the coastal route.
 This area is Burnham Ulph and where you will also find the first of Burnham’s pubs - now known again as The Nelson.
 First noted as a pub in 1685 it offers good food and drink together with accommodation.
 Along Ulph Place, you find hair salon, accountants, architect and interior designers!
 The latest addition to this part of the village is Barefoot Living - a new lifestyle offshoot of Barefoot Holiday Cottages.
 Next door is Burnham Market Stores, open 7 days a week, selling a full range of food and drink.
 Just across the road is Mabel’s Sweet Shop where you can also indulge in ceramic decoration.
-Fish and Ships a few yards further up sells the original work of artist Andrew Ruffhead, and next door is the Burnham Grapevine Gallery - founded 15 years back and showing an eclectic mix of contemporary art - and Gilly’s, one of the village’s best known fashion shops.
+Fish and Ships a few yards further up sells the original work of artist Andrew Ruffhead, and next door is the Burnham Grapevine Gallery - founded 15 years back and representing one of East Anglia's most respected artists, Gerard Stamp - and Gilly’s, one of the village’s best known fashion shops.

 Leaving North Street, is the Market Place and the Green, with the seasonal Goose Beck occasionally flowing through it!
 Immediately on the left is the Tuscan Farmshop - selling produce from the owners property in Tuscany.
 On the north side you will find Joules, and the Burnhams Tea Room for coffee, lunch (or a brilliant bacon sandwich).
 The Brazenhead Bookshop just next door is a real treasure trove with a fantastic range of secondhand books.
 Uttings seems to sell almost everything, or so it seems; vegetables, houseware and diy.
 Ask - because they’ve probably got it!
 Just beyond was where everybody knew Burnham’s own deli Humble Pie was; it’s now moved just a bit further on and up - above another local treasure, Gurney’s Fish shop.
 The produce here - upstairs and down - is superb.